microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 <img style="height: 300;" src="https://docs.docker.com/images/Container%402x.png">
 <br>

 This abstraction holds everything for an application to isolate it from other running processes.
-It is also completely portable - you can create an image on one system, and another system can run it so long as the Docker Runtime is installed.
+It is also completely portable - you can create an image on one system, and another system can run it so long as the Container Runtimes (Such as Docker) Runtime is installed.
 Containers also start very quickly, are easy to create (called <i>Composing</i>) using a simple text file with instructions of what to install on the image.
 The instructions pull the base Kernel, and then any binaries you want to install.
-Several pre-built Containers are already available, SQL Server is one of these. <a href="https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-2017" target="_blank">You can read more about installing SQL Server on Docker here</a>.
+Several pre-built Containers are already available, SQL Server is one of these. <a href="https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-2017" target="_blank">You can read more about installing SQL Server on Container Runtimes (Such as Docker) here</a>.

 You can have several Containers running at any one time, based on the amount of hardware resources where you run it.
 For scale-out systems, a Container allows for distribution and control of complete applications using only declarative commands.

-You can <a href="https://hackernoon.com/docker-commands-the-ultimate-cheat-sheet-994ac78e2888" target="_blank">read more about Docker here</a>.
+You can <a href="https://hackernoon.com/docker-commands-the-ultimate-cheat-sheet-994ac78e2888" target="_blank">read more about Container Runtimes (Such as Docker) here</a>.

 <h3>Container Orchestration <i>(Kubernetes)</i></h3>

 For Big Data systems, having lots of Containers is very advantageous to segment purpose and performance profiles.
 However, dealing with many Container Images, allowing persisted storage, and interconnecting them for network and internetwork communications is a complex task. <i>Kubernetes</i> is an open source Container orchestrator, which can scale Container deployments according to need.
-The following table defines some important Kubernetes terminology:
+The following table defines some important Container Orchestration Tools (Such as Kubernetes or OpenShift) terminology:

 <table style="tr:nth-child(even) {background-color: #f2f2f2;}; text-align: left; display: table; border-collapse: collapse; border-spacing: 5px; border-color: gray;">

   <tr><td style="background-color: AliceBlue; color: black;"><b>Component</b></td><td style="background-color: AliceBlue; color: black;"><b>Used for</b></td></tr>

-  <tr><td>Cluster</td><td> A Kubernetes cluster is a set of machines, known as nodes.
+  <tr><td>Cluster</td><td> A Container Orchestration Tools (Such as Kubernetes or OpenShift) cluster is a set of machines, known as nodes.
 One node controls the cluster and is designated the master node; the remaining nodes are worker nodes.
-The Kubernetes master is responsible for distributing work between the workers, and for monitoring the health of the cluster.</td></tr>
+The Container Orchestration Tools (Such as Kubernetes or OpenShift) master is responsible for distributing work between the workers, and for monitoring the health of the cluster.</td></tr>
   <tr><td style="background-color: AliceBlue; color: black;">Node</td><td td style="background-color: AliceBlue; color: black;"> A node runs containerized applications.
 It can be either a physical machine or a virtual machine.
-A Kubernetes cluster can contain a mixture of physical machine and virtual machine nodes.</td></tr>
+A Container Orchestration Tools (Such as Kubernetes or OpenShift) cluster can contain a mixture of physical machine and virtual machine nodes.</td></tr>
   <tr><td>Pod</td><td> A pod is the atomic deployment unit of Kubernetes.
 A pod is a logical group of one or more containers-and associated resources-needed to run an application.
 Each pod runs on a node; a node can run one or more pods.
-The Kubernetes master automatically assigns pods to nodes in the cluster.</td></tr>
+The Container Orchestration Tools (Such as Kubernetes or OpenShift) master automatically assigns pods to nodes in the cluster.</td></tr>

 </table>